 I can almost guarantee that you’ll find something in the 60,000 square meters that will catch your eye.

 Toast to a Return Trip to Berlin

-In two days, you’ve managed to cover a lot of ground in Berlin, but there’s still plenty left to see.
+In two days, you’ve managed to cover a lot of ground with 2 days in Berlin, but there’s still plenty left to see.
 Raise a glass to a return trip to Berlin!